Help: How to search the book

 Results page

-The results page lists all the terms in the book that match the query, in three sections.
+The results page lists all the terms in the book that match the query, in three sections.- Key phrases: significant words and phrases in the book, which roughly correspond to the index of terms in the hardcopy

 Click on Include singletons to also list the terms that occur only once (normally they are excluded).